 Lack of certain power supply temperature

 Some LED lights only flicker when switched on.
 In this case, the power supply is often to blame.
-The power supply unit often needs a certain operating temperature in order to work constantly.

 Until this is reached, the light of the LED light can flicker.
 However, if these disturbances have only recently appeared when switching on, it could also be due to the capacitor.